dragonfax/mastodon-terraform/README.md

 # setup

+AWS
   1. create your AWS account
   2. create your iam user credentials
   3. use aws config to put those credentials in your local env, and choose a region This is to allow you to run the terraform commands to create/destroy tings in AWS.

+Domain Name
   1. register a domain name
   there are no special instructions here for using AWS to register it.
   2. in your domain registrar's interface, point your name servers to the Amazon owned ones.
 Now AWS can use your domain.

+Terraform
   3. copy terraform.tfvars.example and fill in the values.
   3. `terraform init`
   3. `terraform apply`
   type "yes" when it asks to apply.
-Its going to fail due to an email verification bug in AWS.
-Just ignore that, i'll continue to very in the background
-4. `terraform apply`

-4. Your mastadon server is up and running.
+Your mastadon server is up and running.
 It may take a minute or two the first time.

+[https://&lt;your domain&gt;](https://your-domain)

+Sign up for an account and off you go.

+Don't forget to follow @dragonfax@sosh.space

+# feedback

+If you give it a try and have issues, give me feedback right here on this repo using github Issues.

+# later

 4. save your terraform state (its in this directory) somewhere save and secure.

-[https://&lt;your domain&gt;](https://your-domain)

-you'll want to sign up for an account.
+5. you'll want to to start the email verification for the domain.

-follow @dragonfax@sosh.space
+`TF_VAR_email_verify=true terraform apply`
+this is to start the email verification for the domain.
+I'll fail fast because of a bug in AWS.
+But just ignore it.
+It'll keep going in the background and eventually succeed.

-see below on how to become the owner. from there you can configure Mastondon through its web site.
+8. see below on how to become the owner.
+9. from there you can configure Mastondon through its web site.

 # fooling around